binste/basic_reproducibility_guide/1_Preparation/1_Programming_environment.md

 ## Code editor
 Even if you follow a notebook-based workflow, you'll end up needing a code editor sooner or later, for example when putting functions into separate scripts to declutter your notebooks (more on this in the section "Other stuff").
 If you are an R user and you have R Studio, you already have a very good editor and you can probably stop here.
 For R users without R Studio or Python users, I can greatly recommend [Microsoft Visual Studio Code](https://code.visualstudio.com/){:target="_blank"}, but other good alternatives include [Atom](https://atom.io/){:target="_blank"} and [Sublime Text](https://www.sublimetext.com/){:target="_blank"}.

-Your programming environment should now be set up in a way which not only is convenient for you, but also allows others to more easily understand and replicate your research.
+Your development environment should now be set up in a way which not only is convenient for you, but also allows others to more easily understand and replicate your research.
 [Next, we will look at how to set up a folder structure that keeps everything well organized right from the beginning.](./folder_structure)